 The answer to the above questions, can be simplified into one response.

 All Flows built inside the Teams environment for PVA chatbots are stored in the Teams environment under the Default Solution.
-Now..
-How do we get there?

 Sign in, and select the environments menu in the top right and choose the Environment that correlates to your Teams name where you built the Bot.
-My Microsoft Team name is ‘POC – Teams‘

-Next navigate to the Solutions tab on the left, and select ‘Default Solution‘
+Next navigate to the Solutions tab on the left, and select ‘Default Solution

 Once inside the ‘Default Solution‘ we can see many different types of artifacts.
-To narrow this list down: On the top right of the page there is a dropdown with different types.
-Select ‘Flow‘
+To narrow this list down:

 That’s it.
 Now we can see all the Flows inside this Teams Environment.

 Want to learn how to get user info from Office365 to use in Power Virtual Agents?
-Check out my blog on the flow you see above Get User Info
+Check out my blog on the flow you see above

 Limitations

-There are some limitations: – There is no way to import a Flow into this Environment
+– There is no way to import a Flow into this Environment

 – When using the Save As feature, the Flow is saved outside of the Solution, thus cannot be used for your PVA Bot in Teams